 ON/OFF Charge controller:

 The on/Off charge controller is the most basic and easy one.
 It simply uses a simple switch as the block diagram explained earlier.
 Usually, MOSFETs are used as the switch.
-As there is no extra current control mechanism in the ON/OFF charge controller so it can not manage the battery charging capacity.
+As there is no extra current control mechanism in the ON/OFF charge controller it can not manage the battery charging capacity.
 That is why this type of charge controller is not so efficient.

 ProsCons